 Here are some extra fruit and veggie storing tips to help keep them fresher longer

 Expiration dates don’t always mean the food is off.
 They’re just a suggestion for peak quality, however, if stored properly, most foods will stay fresh several days past the “use-by” date.

-If it looks, smells and tastes ok, it should be fine to eat, otherwise, it’s time to toss it.
+If it looks, smells and tastes okay, it should be fine to eat, otherwise, it’s time to toss it.

-For other tips on how to reduce food waste and also do your bit to reduce, reuse and recycle, check out this article in THE WEST AUSTRALIAN.
+For other tips on how to reduce food waste and also do your bit to reduce, reuse and recycle, check out this article from the Mayor of London.